ombori/grid-docs/demo/flappy-bird.md

 ?> To Connect a device and install the application on it, follow the [Adding Device](/general/adding-device.md) guide.

 When the application opens, you should be able to scan the QR code with your phone, and play Flappy Bird!

+### Configuring the game
+The Flappy Bird game also has 3 things that can be configured in the `content` screen of the `screenapp`.
+These are Gravity, Pipe Gap, and Flap Acceleration.
+The functionality of these 3 properties should speak for itself, so play around with your favorite combination of settings!

+After changing the settings, hit the `Save All Changes` button and then `Publish` to push it towards the device.
+After the build is done you can once again click the blue `app` box in the builds tab, or the connected device will update automatically.